Slots

 That’s it

-Go forth and make some reusable templates with slots!
+Go forth and make some reusable elements with slots!

 Community Resources